New European Driving Cycle: Other deceptions

 It is alleged that, under NEDC, some automakers overinflate tires, adjusting or disconnecting brakes to reduce friction, and taping cracks between body panels and windows to reduce air resistance, some go as far as removing wing mirrors, to inflate measured fuel economy and lower measured carbon emission.

 In addition, the height of the simulated wind fan could alter the performance of after-treatment systems due to changes in temperature and, consequently, modify the pollutant emissions values.

 Successors

-UNECE WP29 is currently developing a new global harmonized driving cycle, the World Light Test Procedure (WLTP) with participation of experts from the European Union, India, and Japan; it will apply to light duty vehicles (i.e. passenger cars and light commercial vans).
+UNECE World Forum for Harmonization of Vehicle Regulations developed a new global harmonized driving cycle, the World Light Test Procedure (WLTP) to more closely reflect real-world driving conditions, with higher average and top speeds than the NEDC, steeper acceleration and deceleration, and simulation of more road types.
+Since September 2019 it has been mandatory for light duty vehicles (i.e. passenger cars and light commercial vans) in the EU, and mandatory in Japan since September 2021.
+China adopted a domestically-developed standard, the China Light-Duty Vehicle Test Cycle, to replace NEDC in the country.

-The European Commission intends to introduce a type approval procedure to measure the energy efficiency of mobile air conditioning systems in vehicles, as well as its effect on fuel consumption and emissions, and display an efficiency label on the vehicle; the work is being performed by TU Graz (Institute for Internal combustion engines and Thermodynamics), Aristotle University of Thessaloniki (Laboratory of Applied Thermodynamics), TNO and ACEA.